 Our Board has adopted stock ownership guidelines for its non-executive directors and delegated oversight to the HCMC Committee.
-The stock ownership guideline for nonexecutive directors is equal to four (4) times the annual cash retainer for serving as a non-executive director (for Fiscal 2023, \$280,000).
-Each non-executive director is required to meet the guideline within five (5) years of the later of: (i) January 23, 2020, the date of adoption of the revised stock ownership guidelines, or (ii) his or her election or appointment to the Board.
+The stock ownership guideline for non-executive directors is equal to four (4) times the annual cash retainer for serving as a non-executive director (for Fiscal 2025, \$280,000).
+Each non-executive director is required to meet the guideline within five (5) years of his or her election or appointment to the Board.
 As of the Record Date, all of the Company's non-executive directors met the requisite stock ownership guideline or are within the initial five-year period.

-In measuring stock ownership, the HCMC Committee will consider all beneficially owned shares of the Company's common stock, time-based restricted share units, timebased restricted shares, shares held in a pension or other deferred compensation plan, and shares owned indirectly.
+In measuring stock ownership, the HCMC Committee will consider all beneficially owned shares of the Company's common stock, time-based restricted share units, time-based restricted shares, shares held in a pension or other deferred compensation plan, and shares owned indirectly.
 Any performance awards or unexercised share appreciation rights or options are not considered in calculating each individual's stock ownership for purposes of the stock ownership guidelines.
 For information on the stock ownership guidelines for the Company's named executive officers, see the section entitled "Executive Compensation-Compensation Discussion and Analysis-Stock Ownership Guidelines (Named Executive Officers)."